Have a go at these easy delicious gingerbread napkin holders and impress your guests.

 Gingerbread has a very ancient history.
 In 992 CE, an Armenian Monk, Gregory of Nicopolis, left Greece to live in France where he stayed for 7 years teaching the art of gingerbread making.
 Gingerbread then spread across Europe.
 German immigrants took gingerbread to Sweden in the 13th century, and Swedish nuns would bake gingerbread to ease indigestion and painted them white to hang as window decorations.
 Gingerbread recipes eventually spread to England in the 17th century and Queen Elizabeth would serve them to visiting dignitaries to showcase the latest spices from around the world.

 Fast forward to now, and gingerbread is still baked in more or less the same way today, usually around Christmas time.

 There aren’t many gingerbread recipes out there that totally satisfy my ginger appetite.
 These do not hold back on the spice!
 I should warn you, these gingerbread napkin holders are extremely moreish so some may not make it to the table.
-I have been making gingerbread for many years now.
-This is a tweaked recipe I use every time for the perfect, mouth-meltingly warming gingerbread.
+I have been making gingerbread for many years now, so this gingerbread recipe has been tweaked more times than I care to admit.

 To make around 40-50 10×10 cm stars, you’ll need:

 - 500 g plain flour and then some more for dusting